Canal Rhone a Sete / Etang de Thau : Cruising in Detail

 Three sturdy simple wooden pontoons by the grass, or moor bankside.
 Path to Saint-Gilles (2km).
 Delightful, with mozzies.

 Halte, bows-to mooring.
 Capitainerie and cafe, little village.
+Alongside bollards have been removed for cycle-path, but edge depth is good.

 The justly famous town lies 3km on a spur or continuation of the canal, which itself turns and passes by to the north.
 The spur canal then continues to the sea at Grau-du-Roi.